Qwantike/TicTacToe/README.md

 # TicTacToe
-Backtracking programme for tictactoe in c++
+Backtracking program for tictactoe in c++